License Email Has Not Arrived

 If your license email can't be found in your Junk Email or Spam folder you can try adding a filter or rule to allow the license emails to bypass any spam email filtering.
 For example, to add a filter to Gmail to allow the license emails though:

-• On the right select the Cog button and then select Settings.
+- On the right select the gear icon and then select

 You will then need to resend your license email using the Lost License form, which can be done automatically and instantly (please see Resending Your License Email below).